Hardy Amies (fashion house): History

-At the outbreak of World War II, he was recruited into military intelligence because of his fluent German and French.
+At the outbreak of World War II, Amies was recruited into military intelligence because of his fluent German and French.
 He listed among his accomplishments on his application mountaineering, shooting, boxing and sketching.
 Amies saw service in the Special Operations Executive or SOE.
 Posted to SOE Headquarters in Baker Street in London, Amies was put in charge of the Belgium section and worked with the various Belgian resistance groups organising sabotage assignments.
 Amies rose to the rank of lieutenant colonel.
 SOE's commander Major General Colin Gubbins did not regard a dressmaker as suitable military material, but his training report stated:

 "This officer is far tougher both physically and mentally than his rather precious appearance would suggest.
 He possesses a keen brain and an abundance of shrewd sense.
 His only handicap is his precious appearance and manner, and these are tending to decrease."

 № 14 Savile Row

-On 12 November 1945; Virginia, the Countess of Jersey (erstwhile Hollywood film star and the first Mrs. Cary Grant), who had been a former client during Hardy's days at Laschasse, financed Hardy Amies move to Savile Row.
-The following January, Amies established his own couture fashion house business: Hardy Amies Ltd. Although Savile Row is the home of English bespoke tailoring, the Hardy Amies brand developed to become known for its classic and beautifully tailored clothes for both men and women.
-Hardy's business quickly took off in the postwar years when customers, who had been deprived of couture for the preceding years, snapped up his elegant, traditional designs.
-Hardy was quoted at the times as saying, "A woman's day clothes must look equally good at Salisbury Station as the Ritz bar".
-Amies was vice-chairman of the Incorporated Society of London Fashion Designers from 1954 to 56, and chairman from 1959 to 60.
+On 12 November 1945, Virginia, Countess of Jersey (erstwhile Hollywood film star and the first Mrs. Cary Grant), who had been a former client during his days at Lachasse, financed Amies' move to Savile Row.
+The following January, Amies established his own couture fashion house business – Hardy Amies Ltd. Although Savile Row is the home of English bespoke tailoring, the Hardy Amies brand developed to become known for its classic and beautifully tailored clothes for both men and women.
+The business quickly took off in the postwar years when customers, who had been deprived of couture during the preceding years, snapped up his elegant, traditional designs.
+Amies was quoted at the time as saying, "A woman's day clothes must look equally good at Salisbury Station as the Ritz bar".
+Amies was vice-chairman of the Incorporated Society of London Fashion Designers from 1954 to 1956 and then chairman from 1959 to 1960.

-Hardy Amies was located at 14 Savile Row since 1946, until early 2019 when the store closed permanently.
+Hardy Amies was located at № 14 Savile Row from 1946, until early 2019 when the store closed permanently.